A-cute-blob/Bot-Like-Nqn/README.md

 ### NQN 2
 A BOT WITH FEATURES LIKE NQN
+## NOTE
+- Contributors are always welcome
+- Fell free to create a pull request
 ## INSTRUCTION
 - Clone the repo using ```git clone https://github.com/Kasakshi-Hatake/Bot-Like-Nqn.git ```
 - Rename config.js.example to config.js